KostyaDavydov/KostyaDavydov/README.md

 - I use Neural Networks and have a deal with Image Recognition tasks
 - My main and favourite programming language is C++:heart: but in AI tasks I use Python 🐍
 - I really like to learn foreign languages :books: and read books 📖.
-In the winter I go snowboarding 🏂
+On winters I go snowboarding 🏂

 ---